Jorma Kaukonen: Solo

-Kaukonen began his solo career several years prior to the breakup, when he recorded the 1974 album Quah.
-Produced by Jack Casady, Quah featured string overdubs on some tracks, as well as several tracks written and sung by Kaukonen's friend Tom Hobson.
+Kaukonen had begun his solo career several years prior to the breakup, when he recorded the 1974 album Quah; produced by Jack Casady, Quah featured string overdubs on some tracks, as well as several tracks written and sung by Kaukonen's friend Tom Hobson.
 The opening track "Genesis" was featured in the films Margot at the Wedding (2007) and Transcendence (2014).

 In 1979, Kaukonen released his second solo album, Jorma.
 Later that year, he began touring with a number of bass/drum combinations (first known as "Hidden Klitz", then as "White Gland", and finally as "Vital Parts"), which initially included Hot Tuna drummer Bob Steeler.
 During this time, he experimented with a new image, with short, dyed hair and extensive tattoos adorning his body, back, and arms.
-He recorded the album Barbeque King which was released in 1980.
-Kaukonen's traditional fan base did not warm to this new, perceived to be "punk" image, and sales of the album were so disappointing that he was soon dropped from RCA Records.
+He recorded the album Barbeque King, which was released in 1980.
+Kaukonen's traditional fan base did not warm to this new "punk" image, and sales of the album were so disappointing that he was soon dropped from RCA Records.

 He continued playing as a solo artist throughout the 1980s at such venues as The Chestnut Cabaret in Philadelphia, The Capitol Theater in Passaic, New Jersey, and in Port Chester, New York.
 As in his Hot Tuna days, he played very long sets, usually beginning with an hour-long acoustic set followed by a long intermission and then a two-hour electric set, sometimes accompanied by bass and drums.